Cummings, Thomas Seir, b. 1804 d. 1894

 Collection Summary: Correspondence, including a letterbook which contains some drafts of Cummimgs' own communications, and letters received; broadsides; and clippings.

-Biographical/Historical Note: Miniature and portrait painter.
+Biographical/Historical Note: Thomas Seir Cummings (1804-1894) was a miniature and portrait painter from New York, N.Y.
 One of the founders of the National Academy of Design.

 Lent for microfilming 1958 by the Century Association.